Skip to content

 Bashar Hanna, president of Commonwealth University.Read moreDAVID SWANSON / MCT

-A federal court jury in August awarded $4 million to Jeffrey Krug, former business school dean at Bloomsburg University, who said in a 2018 whistleblower lawsuit he was mistreated and ultimately fired that year for assisting Hanna’s executive assistant in filing the complaint.
+A federal court jury in August awarded $4 million to Jeffrey Krug, former business school dean at Bloomsburg University, who said in a 2018 whistle-blower lawsuit he was mistreated and ultimately fired that year for assisting Hanna’s executive assistant in filing the complaint.

-Hanna now heads Commonwealth University, which was created when Bloomsburg, Lock Haven, and Mansfield were merged in 2022.
+Hanna now heads Commonwealth University, which was created when Bloomsburg, Lock Haven, and Mansfield Universities were merged in 2022.

 » READ MORE: A former Bloomsburg University dean wins $4 million in a whistleblower suit against the school’s president

-“I cannot find anyone who can explain to me how it makes sense that someone who has been liable for wrongful termination of a mandated reporter could remain the university’s final arbiter in sexual-harassment cases and other disciplinary cases,” Kenneth M. Mash, president of the Association of Pennsylvania State College & University Faculties, said in a statement.
+“I cannot find anyone who can explain to me how it makes sense that someone who has been liable for wrongful termination of a mandated reporter could remain the university’s final arbiter in sexual-harassment cases and other disciplinary cases,” Kenneth M. Mash, president of the Association of Pennsylvania State College and University Faculties, said in a statement.
 “How does anyone expect students, faculty, and staff to feel comfortable at that university?
 It is farcical.”

-If PASSHE does not take action, the union will support no confidence votes in Hanna by its chapters on the three campuses, Mash said.
+If PASSHE does not take action, the union will support no-confidence votes in Hanna by its chapters on the three campuses, Mash said.

-The state system, which governs public colleges and universities such as Commonwealth, said in a statement that the Pa.
-Office of Attorney General, representing the university and PASSHE, “has filed post-trial motions in anticipation of filing an appeal.”
+The state system, which governs public colleges and universities such as Commonwealth, said in a statement that the Pennsylvania Office of Attorney General, representing the university and PASSHE, “has filed post-trial motions in anticipation of filing an appeal.”

 “We have not seen the statement from the union president, though we know that the leadership, faculty, and staff at Commonwealth are committed to helping our students finish the semester strong, which is the top priority,” the system said.